Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Findings

 \subsubsection{Organisation Level}

-\textbf{Issues with Code License.} A few participants (i.e., P2, P11, P16) mention license concerns at the organisation level, and how they shape their organisation's approach towards LLMs, e.g.: \faComments \;\textit{``Our company doesn't allow the use of ChatGPT because of [...] ownership [issues].
-It's not possible to get the ownership"} -- P18.
+\textbf{Issues with the code license.} A few participants (i.e., P2, P11, P16) mention license concerns at the organisation level, and how they shape their organisation's approach towards LLMs.
 Seeking to avoid potential code license issues, companies can decide to prohibit using LLMs in the workplace, e.g.: \faComments \;\textit{``At my previous work [...] their policy was just to avoid using ChatGPT or any other LLMs.
 Their concern was more to do with the ownership of the code that was being generated, and how it might violate the trademarks."} -- P2 [Software Engineer].
 Settling licenses may also cause a delay in the adoption of LLMs at the workplace, e.g.: \faComments \;\textit{``We had to wait for the licenses [regarding ChatGPT] to come for that"} -- P16 [R\&D Researcher].

-\textbf{Issues with Security \& Privacy.} We found security and privacy concerns in the responses of twelve participants (i.e., P2-P3, P5, P7, P9-P11, P13-P16, P18).
+\textbf{Issues with security \& privacy.} We found security and privacy concerns in the responses of twelve participants (i.e., P2-P3, P5, P7, P9-P11, P13-P16, P18).
 There is a sceptical attitude on how LLMs approach these topics, e.g.: \faComments \;\textit{``For security reasons, my current company isn't allowing AI [to be] integrated into the program."} -- P7 [Data Analyst].
-The potential of LLMs to suggest code with potential security flaws also makes software developers approach LLMs with caution, e.g.: \faComments \;\textit{`` When I started using it...
-I kind of realised that it [ChatGPT] tends to hallucinate a bit more.
-It made me worried about using the code directly in my code base.
-Because if I'm not careful and read every single line of code, I might introduce [...] a security flaw in the code."} -- P5 [Software Developer].

-\textbf{Cost of using LLMs.} Seven participants (i.e., P2, P9-P10, P12, P16-P17, P19) mentioned the organisation cost of adopting LLMs.
+\textbf{Cost of using LLMs.} Seven participants (i.e., P2, P9-P10, P12, P16-P17, P19) mentioned the organisational cost of adopting LLMs.
 In this sense, the cost of tokens may limit high-volume interactions (i.e., \textsl{vibe coding}), e.g.: \faComments \;\textit{``When we try to scale [that AI-generated code], we know that it becomes much faster and much more expensive quickly because we rely on OpenAI to do the calls, and we pay by token.
 You can't actually do it because it's going to cost this amount.} -- P16 [R\&D Researcher].
-This forces more planning before initiating this level of interaction, e.g.: \faComments \;\textit{``We have to measure that in advance to make sure that you can spend that money [for] that type of stuff."} -- P16 [R\&D Researcher].